Foreign tax credit

 Law 19,637 introduced measures in order to promote investments in small companies, generate new incentives for investment and productive development, and adjust the applicable exemption for the software industry.

 The main provisions approved are the following:

-- CIT exemption for R&D activities in areas of biotechnology, bioinformatics, and software production, provided the assets are developed, at least in part, in Uruguay, or the services related to the referred activities are provided in the country.
+- CIT exemption for research and development (R&D) activities in areas of biotechnology, bioinformatics, and software production, provided the assets are developed, at least in part, in Uruguay, or the services related to the referred activities are provided in the country.

 - Increase in CIT exemption related to foreseen automatic benefits, going from 40% to 60% in the case of certain investments in movable assets and from 20% to 30% in certain investments in real estate construction.
-It is applicable to CIT payers whose income from the previous year does not exceed 5 million 'index units' (approximately UYU 20 million).
+It is applicable to CIT payers whose income from the previous year does not exceed 5 million 'Indexed Units' (approximately USD 755,000).

-CIT exemption for R&D activities in biotechnology and bioinformatics and software production
+CIT exemption for R&D activities in biotechnology, bioinformatics, and software production

 The regulations establish a legal framework for the CIT exemption condition for R&D activities in biotechnology and bioinformatics and software production, referring to the fact that to be exempted the assets resulting from the aforementioned activities shall be registered according to the IP protection and registration regulations.